ggirelli/tiff-tools-gg/src/segmentation/README.md

 (median) thresholds are combined to binarize the image in 3D.
 Then, holes are filled in 3D and a closing operation is performed to remove small objects.
 Objects are filtered based on volume and Z size, and those touching the XY contour of the image are discarded.
+The generated images have identified objects labeled with different intensity levels.

 positional arguments:
   imgFolder             Path to folder containing deconvolved tiff images.